amit-sharma-ds/Data-Science-AI-Books/README.md

 # Data-Science-AI-Books

-**A curated collection of Data Science and AI books for structured learning and reference.**
+**A curated collection of Data Science and AI books for structured learning and referen.**